 Depending on the Bushfire Attack Level (BAL) rating of the area, then these guards are either constructed from Steel, Bronze or Aluminium.

-Is there a guard than be both?
+Is there a guard that can be both?

 There are some gutter guards on the market, particularly those that are constructed with steel mesh, that are able to act as an ember guard too.
 However it is important to check with the manufacturer or professional installer to ensure that your products are capable of meeting both standards – most gutter guards and not actually compliant with the same safety requirements that an ember guard is.